 Our culture needs a sexual ethic focused on personal relationships and social justice rather than particular sexual acts.
 All persons have the right and responsibility to lead sexual lives that express love, justice, mutuality, commitment, consent and pleasure.
 Grounded in respect for the body and for the vulnerability that intimacy brings, this ethic fosters physical, emotional and spiritual health.
 It accepts no double standards and applies to all persons, without regard to sex, gender, color, age, bodily condition, marital status or sexual orientation.

 God hears the cries of those who suffer from the failure of religious communities to address sexuality.
-We are called today to see, hear and respond to the suffering caused by sexual abuse and violence against women and lesbian, gay, bisexual and transgender (LGBT) persons, the HIV pandemic, unsustainable population growth and over-consumption, and the commercial exploitation of sexuality.
+We are called today to see, hear and respond to the suffering caused by sexual abuse and violence against women and lesbian, gay, bisexual, transgender, and queer (LGBTQ) persons, the HIV pandemic, unsustainable population growth and over-consumption, and the commercial exploitation of sexuality.

 Faith communities must therefore be truth-seeking, courageous and just.
 We call for: